kuzzleio/documentation/src/sdk-reference/cpp/1/essentials/search-result/index.md

 **This is the preferred way to get some paginated results**.

-If the original search is given a `scroll` parameter, the `next` method will use the scroll_id to paginate results.
+If the original search is given a `scroll` parameter, the `next` method will use a cursor to paginate results.

 The results that are returned from a scroll request reflect the state of the index at the time the initial `search` request was performed, like a snapshot in time.